 This evades the question spectacularly.
 How could they know (or even postulate) that Yahweh had only ever been “good” to them if they had no knowledge of ‘good’?
 The narrator’s voice tells us that ‘the tree was good for food… a delight to the eyes, and that the tree was to be desired to make one wise’.1

 By denying the primitive couple the right to eat from the tree, Yahweh’s will was to keep the couple in moral ignorance forever.
 If you object to this idea, are you then suggesting that the command was given duplicitously?
 Did Yahweh know full well that the couple would disobey the imperative and – moreover – secretly hoped and planned all along that they would do so?
 (I myself used to argue that this enabled them to “freely choose whether to love God or not”, not realising the difficulty here.)
 This is a bizarre dilemma which I would like Christians who believe in the Garden of Eden account to clear up for me.
-If you have an opinion, please let me know in the comments.
+Also, where is this Tree of Life now?
+If you have an answer, please let me know in the comments.

 Then the Lord God said, “See, the man has become like one of us, knowing good and evil; and now, he might reach out his hand and take also from the tree of life, and eat, and live forever”— therefore the Lord God sent him forth from the garden of Eden, to till the ground from which he was taken.
 He drove out the man; and at the east of the Garden of Eden he placed the cherubim, and a sword flaming and turning to guard the way to the tree of life.